abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 The analysis helps answer questions such as:

-* Which content formats perform best?
 * Which posts receive the highest engagement?
 * How does content performance change over time?
-* Which types of content attract more audience interaction?
-* What audience characteristics can be identified from the available data?
 * Which content strategies appear to perform better based on the available metrics?

 ## Data Preparation